 We understand.
 Some faculty-driven research websites require more hosting space or technical granularity than we’re able to provide.
 So you have two other options for your personal lab/profile, or research center/institute website:

-- You custom build and host on your own custom domain and server.
-You would be responsible for all costs, but you have complete control.
+- Use a free platform, or custom build and host on your own non-JHU domain and server.
+You would be responsible for all costs, if any, but you have complete control.
 You can use WordPress or something like Squarespace—it’s all up to you.

 - Have JHU Web Hosting host a website for you.
 You can contact them and they should provide further information.